A Brief History of an Extraordinary Machine

-First seen at the Fiera di Primavera di Milano (Milan Spring Fair) of 1947, the motorcycle was built in Turin in prototype form only and did not achieve production.
+First seen at the Fiera di Primavera di Milano (Milan Spring Fair) of 1947, the motorcycle was built in prototype form only and did not achieve production.
 It had a single-cylinder OHV 350cc engine and was fully faired.
-The machine was designed by the engineer Salvatore Majorca, who worked with Fiat specialising in landing gear for aircraft before WWII, and was built in Turin at the Aeritalia workshops of the Fiat group.
+The machine was designed by the aeronautical engineer Salvatore Majorca, who worked with Fiat specialising in landing gear for aircraft before WWII, and was built in Turin at the Aeritalia workshops of the Fiat group.

 It has hub-centre steering, and the wheel rims are mounted to the hubs using rubber blocks in an unconventional approach to suspension.
 Bench-tested to a simulated a distance of 40,000 km, the system proved very durable.

 The Moto Major is regarded as an iconic example of motorcycle history, and was far ahead of its time.
-The sole example was displayed for the first time outside Italy at the Zweirad Museum, Neckarsulm, during a special exhibition in 2017.
+The sole example was first displayed outside Italy at the Zweirad Museum, Neckarsulm, during a special exhibition in 2017.